-We will use the remainder of the net proceeds from this offering for working capital and general corporate purposes, including investing in our sales and marketing and product enhancement efforts.
+We will use the remainder of the net proceeds from this offering for working capital and general corporate purposes, including investing in our sales and marketing, product enhancement efforts, and enhancing our corporate infrastructure and systems to assist in creating a more robust means of tracking data, automating back office functions, and improving our financial reporting system.
 We may allocate funds from other sources to fund some or all of these activities.

 We do not intend to significantly leverage our balance sheet.
 Rather, we expect that our debt-to-equity ratio will remain for the foreseeable future in our historical range of 1-to-1, or less.
+We may allocate some of the proceeds for paying down our current debt.

-The expected use of net proceeds from this offering represents our intention based upon our present plans and business conditions.
-We cannot predict with certainty all of the particular uses for the proceeds of this offering or the amounts that we will actually spend on the uses set forth above.
+The intended use of net proceeds from this offering represents our expectations based upon our present plans and business conditions.
+We cannot predict with certainty all of the particular uses for the proceeds of this offering or the amounts that we will actually spend on the uses described in this prospectus.
 Accordingly, our management will have significant flexibility in applying the net proceeds of this offering.
 The timing and amount of our actual expenditures will be based on many factors, including cash flows from operations and the anticipated growth of our business.
-Pending their use, we intend to invest the net proceeds of this offering in a variety of capital-preservation investments, including short-and intermediate-term, interest-bearing, investment-grade securities.
+Pending their use, we intend to invest the net proceeds of this offering in a variety of capital-preservation investments, including short- and intermediate-term, interest-bearing, investment-grade securities.

-Each \$1.00 increase or decrease in the assumed initial public offering price of $[\cdot]$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the net proceeds to us from this offering by approximately $[\cdot]$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$[· ·] per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the net proceeds to us from this offering by approximately \$[· ·], assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.